-Australia Post is a widely known Australian brand that also offers travel insurance.
-To keep things simple, they give the choice of three plans, international comprehensive, basic international and domestic.
-To make sure you have the right level of cover for your trip, they also offer various add ons such as cruise cover and chosen limits for cancellation.
+Australia Post is a widely known Australian brand that also offers customisable travel insurance.
+To keep things simple, they give the choice of three plans; international comprehensive, basic international and domestic.
+To make sure you have the right level of cover, they also offer various add ons such as cruise cover and flexible limits for trip cancellation.

 Compare your travel insurance quotes

 Finally, some good news!
 Domestic travel is picking up, so some insurers have started offering cover again 🦘 Just remember, you won't be covered for any pandemic related claims if you do take out domestic travel insurance.
 International travel insurance is limited and sometimes unavailable at this point.